- HB Home

 Some players enjoy a four-person round of foosball.
 Two people are on either side of the table and each person is in charge of two rods.
 While this gives you the ability to concentrate on fewer elements of the game, you need to be able to work efficiently with your partner to keep the game going.

 There are a few elementary rules in foosball.
-The most important is not to spin the men on the rod.
-In other words, you can’t just keep spiraling the men around, hoping to hit the ball.
-Instead, you need to keep the men “standing” and not doing loops.
-This can be tough to master, especially when you’re just getting started.
-Making the spinning mistake is understandable when you’re a beginner.
+The most important is not to spin the men on the rod more than 360 degrees before and after they make contact with the ball.
+In other words, you can't just keep spiraling the men around, hoping to hit the ball.
+Instead, you need to keep the men "standing" and not doing loops.
+This can be tough to master, especially when you're just getting started.
+If you spin the rod more than 360 degrees, your opponent can reserve the ball on their five-man rod.

 Finally, don’t take more than 10 seconds to set up and take your shots.
 You’ll want to get the ball moving, whether it’s up and down your rod or across the field of play on the foosball table.
 Taking too much time only halts the progress of the game and frustrates both players and watchers.